AngelGonePro/SoftEther-VPN-Web-Ui-with-wireguard/README.md

 # STILL IN BETA DEVELOPMENT, DO NOT USE | SoftEther-VPN-Web-Ui-with-wireguard
 SoftEther VPN Web Ui With Wireguard Support

-Yes, just changing `CFG` and `.env` is all you need.
-Here's the complete guide:

 ---

 ## File Structure